15mm Assyrian Tents Still in development!

 Code: 15AYR

-The Assyrian base camp from which the siege of Lachish was conducted.
+On the right you can see some of the original contemporary source image of the Assyrian base camp from which the siege of Lachish was conducted.
 It is fortified and has a road through the middle.
 Servants are at work in tents.
-A priest performs a ceremony in front of chariots on which are mounted symbols of the gods.
+A priest performs a ceremony in front of chariots on which are visible the symbols of the gods.
 There are several other depictions of the tents, and some is quite detailed, but we still haven't managed to agree on exactly what sort of structure they actually represent...

 Hemispherical (A)

 In this engraving the two tops are interpreted as a cover stretched on a very thin frame, possibly a folding cover like those used on prams.
-From a construction point of view, the stretched material could be wool or canvas (linen) while the structure could be made of frame poles bent with steam, using a strong but flexible wood, possibly an imported variety such as elm or birch, wich were the materials used for Egyptian chariots.
-The joint could be easly made in bronze.
+From a construction point of view, the stretched material could be wool or canvas (linen) while the structure could be made of wood poles bent with steam, using a strong but flexible variety, possibly an imported essence such as elm or birch, wich were the materials used for Egyptian chariots.
+Joints could be easly made in bronze...

 Semicylindrical (B)

-This sketch shows the most straightforward option, it takes the front depiction as guide and assume the stylized relief images rounds up the back in the side views, rather than render a realistic perspective, as it's indeed the case with all conventional representation such as these.
+This sketch shows the most straightforward option, it takes the front depiction rather literally and used it as guide, assuming the stylized relief images show a rounded up back in the side views, rather than render a realistic perspective, as it's indeed the case with all conventional representation such as these...

 Half ogive or half almond (C)